dojo/framework/src/widget-core/README.md

 1. the widget *render* function should **never** be overridden
 2. with the exception of the top level projector you should **never** have to deal with widget instances.
-3. hyperscript should **always** be written using the dojo-widgets `v` helper function.
+3. hyperscript should **always** be written using the @dojo/widgets `v` helper function.
 4. `state` should **never** be set outside of the widget instance.

 ### Base Widget

-The class `createWidgetBase` provides all base dojo-widgets functionality including caching and widget lifecycle management.
+The class `createWidgetBase` provides all base @dojo/widgets functionality including caching and widget lifecycle management.
 It can be used directly or extended to create custom widgets.

 #### Widget API